eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/consumeData.md

 --header 'X-Api-Key: TEST1' | jq
 ```

-- If the negotiation was **successful**, Alice will see an ouput as shown below.
+- If the negotiation was **successful**, Alice will see an output as shown below.
 - If the negotiation was **unsuccessful**, the negotiation state (`edc:state`) will be `TERMINATED` and no contract agreement ID will be present.

 ```json